Towards Generalizable AI-Generated Image Detection via Image-Adaptive Prompt Learning: Method

 \subsection{Fixed Learned Parameters}

-Here, we introduce the fixed learned parameters, including adapters and learnable tokens.
-After training, these parameters remain unchanged and do not adapt to individual input images.
-They provide a stable backbone that supports the operation of dynamic parameters, ensuring that adaptive adjustments can concentrate on instance-specific forgery cues without undermining the model’s overall generalization.
+We first introduce the MLP-based adapters and learnable tokens, which remain unchanged after training and do not vary with input images.
+Therefore, they are referred to as fixed learned parameters.
+It is worth noting that, although our paper emphasizes the importance of dynamic parameters in capturing instance-specific forgery cues, the fixed learned parameters still play a crucial role: they provide a stable backbone for the model, allowing dynamic parameters to focus on adaptive adjustments for each input image while preventing excessive flexibility that could compromise overall inference accuracy.

-\textbf{MLP-based Adapter.} Unlike other methods that use LoRA \cite{hu2022lora, tan2025c2p} or carefully designed adapters \cite{liu2024forgery}, we employ a simple yet effective MLP-based adapter \cite{chen2022adaptformer}.
-This design aims to minimize the computational cost associated with adapters, allowing more resources to be dedicated to the Image-Adaptive Prompt Learning module introduced subsequently.
-As shown in Fig. \ref{fig2}, the MLP-based adapter includes a down-projection $W_{d} \in \mathbb{R}^{D \times \hat{D}}$ and a up-projection $W_{d} \in \mathbb{R}^{\hat{D} \times D}$, where $\hat{D}$ is the middle dimension and satisfies $\hat{D} \ll D$.
+\textbf{MLP-based Adapter.} As shown in Fig. \ref{fig2}, we employ a simple yet effective MLP-based adapter \cite{chen2022adaptformer}.
+It includes a down-projection $W_{d} \in \mathbb{R}^{D \times \hat{D}}$ and a up-projection $W_{d} \in \mathbb{R}^{\hat{D} \times D}$, where $\hat{D}$ is the middle dimension and satisfies $\hat{D} \ll D$.
 A ReLU activation function and dropout technique are employed between the up-projection and down-projection to enhance non-linearity and prevent overfitting.
 The adapter’s output is scaled by a factor $s$ and subsequently added to the original output.
-For parameter initialization, we follow the strategy of LoRA \cite{hu2022lora}, the down-projection is initialized with Kaiming uniform \cite{he2015delving}, while the up-projection is initialized to zeros.
+For parameter initialization, we follow LoRA \cite{hu2022lora}: the down-projection is initialized using Kaiming uniform initialization \cite{he2015delving}, while the up-projection is initialized to zeros.